You get the picture. I needed a good run.

 With no other choice I decided to run by myself.

 The lone runner has been romanticized in the movies as serene and composed.
-They are one with nature.
-Profound Thoreau-like thoughts go through their minds;
+They are one

 "I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could learn what it had to teach, and not, when I came to die, discover that I had not lived.
 (Henry David Thoreau, Walden, 1854)